Skip to main content

 • Handles edge cases (zero address, zero amount, uninitialized payments)

-• Comprehensive test coverage with Forge tests
+• Full test coverage with Forge tests

 Testing